orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 Local .orbit instead of composing at .terminal? ; pulling further-away stuff into this ; locally

-##### Self-imposed limitations
-- [ ] Limitation as things we seem to not be able to change.
-- [ ] What if I could only solve this "without this other thing". ; Simulating different, ..., fewer resources.
-- [ ] "What if I were to treat this as forgotten, ..., ignored" What would happen?
--

 ---

 #### Universal Version Control